-Although I enjoy all photography, underwater photography has been my passion for the past 30 years.
-After scuba certification in 1980 by the founder and now President of the Aggressor Fleet, a worldwide liveaboard operation, I was fortunate enough to gain invaluable underwater diving and photography experience through "liveaboard" diving all over the world.
-As a serious and professional underwater photographer I use liveaboards because of their locations, facilities, maximum # of dives, and exposure to other photographers.
-In taking advantage of this mode of diving, I have logged over 1200 dives in many Caribbean, Pacific, and Asian/Indonesian countries.
+Although I enjoy all photography, underwater photography has been my passion for over 36 years.
+After scuba certification in 1980 by the founder and now key partner of the Aggressor Fleet, a worldwide liveaboard operation, I was fortunate enough to gain invaluable underwater diving and photography experience through "liveaboard" diving all over the world.
+As a serious and professional underwater photographer I use liveaboards because of their locations, facilities, maximum # of dives afforded, and exposure to other photographers.
+In taking advantage of this mode of diving, I have logged over 1400 dives in many Caribbean, Pacific, and Asian/Indonesian countries.

 I have been published in Continental Airlines Pacific in-flight Magazines 2007 and 2008, and have won awards in many area photo contests like A.E.
 Backus, Pelican Island, and Vero Beach Museum of Art.